 Vancouver company teams with Dow to squeeze oil from waste plastics

 A Canadian company that recovers energy, chemicals and oil from end-of-life waste plastics currently sent to landfill has attracted the attention of Dow Chemical Co.

-Recycling of post-consumer plastic across Canada increases by 24 per cent: CPIAby Canadian Plastics
+Recycling of post-consumer plastic across Canada increases by 24 per cent: CPIA

 Aided by the addition of thermoformed polystyrene and polyester packaging and molded tubs and lids to some municipal collection programs, Canadians recycled an additional 24 per cent of plastic packaging and products in 2011 compared to 2010,…